 This year's BC Mindfulness Summit has a great lineup of presenters, each offering wisdom and practical skills for participants to use in their everyday lives.
-We recently had the opportunity to have a conversation with Dr. Maia Love to ask a few questions about her professions, interests, and much more.
+We recently had the opportunity to have a conversation with Dr. Maia Love to ask a few questions about her professions, interests and more.

 How did you become interested in mindfulness?

 I became interested in meditation when I was 17 years old, and met a lovely woman from India who taught me meditation as a way to calm the mind.
 Since that time, I have practiced many different approaches to meditation, all of which I both found useful and enjoyed.
 When I first learned of mindfulness during my medical training, I was delighted to learn of an approach that could be used in both wellness and prevention, as well as therapy, that is related to meditation.